Five Advantages of Medical Savings Accounts

 #2: You Can Use a Debit Card

 Many flexible health spending accounts offer subscribers the option of carrying a special debit card that can be used in doctors’ offices and at participating retailers.
 In major pharmacies and discount stores, checkout registers can track eligible purchases of medication, health aids, and equipment.
-Making health-related purchases using an MSA debit card eliminates the need for record keeping, since receipts are transmitted instantly to your insurance provider.
+Making health-related purchases using an HSA debit card eliminates the need for record keeping since receipts are transmitted instantly to your insurance provider.

 #3: Health Savings Accounts Prevent Budget Catastrophes

-By making a regular contribution from your paycheck, you can maintain an MSA to cover the maximum out-of-pocket expenses required by your insurance provider.
+By making a regular contribution from your paycheck, you can maintain an HSA to cover the maximum out-of-pocket expenses required by your insurance provider.
 For Americans on a budget, a health savings account can help guarantee access to care when providers demand payment in advance.
 According to personal finance experts, we tend to take better care of ourselves when using the maximum value of our health savings accounts.
 Instead of scraping together funds for a doctor’s visit, it’s assuring to know that a bill has already been paid.

 #4: You Get More Value While Paying Fewer Taxes